E-safety for Pupils

 It's a new year, a new term and another chance to share e-safety messages with your pupils and school community.

-Safer Internet Day is on the 11th February and this year's theme this year is 'Let's Create a Better Internet Together'.
+Safer Internet Day is on the 06 February and this year's theme this year is 'Create, Connect and Share Respect: A better internet starts with you'.

 What are you doing this year to mark the day?

 If you're stuck for ideas then see below for resources to help celebrate the day in your school.

 Following recent enquiries from schools and settings regarding safety concerns about the 'Pokémon Go' app, the Education Safeguarding Adviser (Online Protection) and e-Safety Development Officer have collated a list of useful links for schools and settings to share with parents/carers.
 These links explore the Pokémon Go app in more depth and provide practical advice for parents/carers on how to keep children safe when playing.

 Pokémon Go is a game where users can collect and trade creatures called Pokémon (Pocket Monsters).
 It uses 'augmented reality' (AR) to make it look like Pokémon have appeared in real life places by using the GPS and cameras on phones/devices.
 In the game players can collect Pokémon by walking around their local community to capture them as they appear.
 They can also visit 'PokeStops' to collect new items and visit 'gyms' to train their Pokémon and compete.
 PokeStops and Gyms are located in public places.